-Turkey opened its doors to foreigners purchasing property way back in 2003 and it’s safe to say at that time there was a boom in property sales.
-In the beginning not all foreigners could buy property or land in Turkey some countries were exempt, however, over the past 17 years, Turkey has granted permission to more countries being able to invest.
+Turkey opened its doors to foreigners purchasing a property in 2003 and at that time there was a boom in property sales.
+In the beginning, not all foreigners could buy property or land in Turkey some countries were exempt, however, over the past 17 years, Turkey has granted permission to more countries being able to invest.

 Before 2012 Turkey had a strict reciprocity law in place which restricted many nationals from buying property in Turkey unless a Turkish national could in return, buy a home in that respected country.
 However, in May 2012 a new law was introduced by the Turkish government which lifted a large amount of these restrictions and opened the Turkish property market to nationals of more than 130 different countries.
 Some rules still remain in place, such as real estate owned by a foreign national in a Turkish town cannot exceed 10% of the town’s land area and a foreign national cannot purchase more than 300,000sqm of land in Turkey without first acquiring approval from the ministry of interior.

 These countries can now buy property in Turkey however restrictions are in place:

 China, Denmark, East Timor, Fiji, Israel, and Jordan.

 The following countries can now buy property in Turkey:

 Azerbaijan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Saudi Arabia, The United Arab Emirates, Turkmenistan and Uzbekistan.

 The following countries can buy property but have restrictions on the type of property and land purchases:

 Egypt – no agricultural land permitted.

 Afghanistan – no agricultural land permitted and special permission is needed for other types of property.